kevintv789/PAM/README.md

 # PAM Test Branch

+# Beta Release v0.20.20210507
+- Minor features
+    - Added single image deletion on an expanded property content and when the user is adding/editting their property
+        - The first (left most) property image will be displayed as the property's default image if the previous one was deleted

 # Beta Release v0.19.20210506
 - Minor features
     - Added caching to images being downloaded from external sources, which should increase the speed at which it loads (except the first time)